As dogs have become vital family members, it shouldn’t be a surprise that roughly 50 percent of all pets have human names or nicknames.

 Popular options

-According to Veterinary Pet Insurance, the most popular names are Max, Molly, Buddy, Bella, and Lucy, based on a survey of more than 450,000 policyholders.
+According to a survey by Veterinary Pet Insurance, the most popular pet names are Max, Molly, Buddy, Bella, and Lucy.
+The survey included over 450,000 policyholders.

 Sara B. Hansen has spent 20-plus years as a professional editor and writer.
 She’s also the author of The Complete Guide to Cocker Spaniels.
 She decided to create her dream job by launching DogsBestLife.com in 2011.
 Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
 She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi.
 Her previous dogs: Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ editor@dogsbestlife.com.